The Smurfs: A Christmas Carol: Production

 The Smurfs: A Christmas Carol went into development in December 2010, and was completed in nine months.
 The short was animated by Sony Pictures Imageworks, which did the CGI, and by Duck Studios, which animated the main, hand-drawn part of the film.
 The CGI are the same as in the 2011 film, while the hand-drawn part follows the original designs by the Smurfs creator, Peyo, with the help of some of the artists who worked on the 1981 television series.
 The short's director, Troy Quane, explained that the hand-drawn sequence "...gives us that dream-like moment where he's learning things from these ghosts," and it is "...a nice nod to the Smurfs history as a hand drawn comic."

 Some of the original cast from the feature film were replaced in the short.
-Jack Angel, who voiced various characters in the 1980s television series, replaced Jonathan Winters as Papa Smurf.
+Jack Angel, who voiced various characters in the 1980s television series, replaced Don Messick as Papa Smurf.
 Katy Perry, who was eager to reprise her role of Smurfette, was replaced by Melissa Sturm, due to scheduling conflicts with her tour.